yanzi2015/gitskill/README.md

 # gitskill
-# Creating a new branch is quick ... half .
+# Creating a new branch is quick.
-# Git is a free software